Decommunization

 Decommunization in former communist states is the process of purging former communist high officials and eliminating communist symbols.

 It is sometimes referred to as political cleansing.
-Although the term has been occasionally used during the Cold War, it is most commonly applied to the former countries of the Eastern Bloc and the Soviet Union to describe a number of legal and social changes during their periods of postcommunism during the post–Cold War era.
+Although the term has been occasionally used during the Cold War, it is most commonly applied to the former countries of the Eastern Bloc, those countries that were considered being close to the Eastern Bloc and the Soviet Union to describe a number of legal and social changes during their periods of postcommunism during the post–Cold War era.

 In some states, decommunization includes bans on communist symbols.
 While sharing common traits, the processes of decommunization have run differently in different states.